elizabeth-poggie/elizabeth-poggie/_content/notes/lab-5-user-interfaces.md

 - "WAY too salty and there's too much plastic and i mean it. also, i've gotten stranded on 143 too many deserted islands. i do not recommend the north pacific ocean. also way too cold, they really need to pay their electric bill." - [Laurel, Google Reviewer](https://maps.app.goo.gl/SZXzFqnvBh2CtJGv8)
 - "too much water!! i called an uber to drive me there, and they started saying things like “please, i have a family”, and “i don’t know what you mean!” overall bad experience." - [Deez, Ocean Anarchist](https://maps.app.goo.gl/a6NYV5kVP1BofNwq5)
 - "Lot of water" - [Soren, Ocean Enthusiast](https://maps.app.goo.gl/mnexhSKP5916kW9i6)

+## Grading

+Points will be awarded for effort, design, content, and originality of your site.
+Your site must also be ‘easy-to-use’.

 ## What to hand in